 Even it's a little desk in your bedroom – that works.
 I worked from a corner in my dining room for over two years.
 You ladies with a formal dining room that never gets used….claim it!
 It's now your office!

 Have a decent computer (with internet access), printer, fax, phone and basic office supplies (paper, pens, stapler, tape etc.) For me….a chair would be my biggest investment besides the computer/laptop.
 Years of using a crappy task chair have left me with a lower back issue.
 I'm not crippled – but anyone that has experienced low back pain…yikes, it sucks.

 Maybe it ends up you hate being a virtual assistant.
 You get a boss that's a total butthead loser.
 (We all know they exist, don't we!!)
 Maybe – it wasn't the job – but the boss?
 Maybe it was the assignments – they were boring or too

 complicated or there was too much expected in a small amount of time.
 Maybe the hours weren't flexible.

 No matter.
-What that first virtual assistant job did for you is allowed you to find out your limitations, your likes….how if fit into you family’s schedule and lifestyle.
-It doesn’t mean you have to throw in the towel.
-You just know better what you will and won’t put up with and your limitations.
-Now you have experience under your belt and the next time you interview you’ll know….yes/no this is for me.
+What that first virtual assistant job did for you is it allowed you to find out your limitations, your likes… how it fits into your family's schedule and lifestyle.
+It doesn't mean you have to throw in the towel.
+You just know better what you will and won't put up with and your limitations.
+Now you have experience under your belt and the next time you interview you'll know….yes/no this is for me.